-Akpunwaism [derived from Akpunwa meaning “tough one” or “hard wood”] is a attitudinal or behaviourial form of the partial exit from the state.
-Peace within the state or peace in exit from it, it does not matter.
+Akpunwaism [derived from Akpunwa meaning “tough one” or “hardwood”] is an attitudinal or behavioural form of the partial exit from the state.
+Peace within the state of peace in exit from it, it does not matter.
 Peace is what matters incomparably for the flourishing of Akpunwaism.
-[Partial] exit from the state means not being reliant on or connected to government.
+[Partial] exit from the state means not being reliant on or connected to the government.
 We have often seen an Igbo trader confidently state “the federal government cannot tell me anything because it knows I need nothing from it”.
-Such is the mark of a exit from the state, a firm almost passive repudiation.
+Such is the mark of an exit from the state, a firm almost passive repudiation.
 What makes the exit robust are the reliable socio-economic networks created which facilitate trading and enterprise.

 Even the harshest critiques of the Igbo attitudes towards earning a position or income would occasionally in moments of reflection admire Akpunwaism.
-Some even wish their own ethnic group had such an approach to doing things.
+Some even wish their ethnic group had such an approach to doing things.
 However, when we look beyond the stereotype, you will find Igbos that are not rich, not successful, not educated and not high-flyers in their careers but they still practice Akpunwaism just as much as their richer, more successful, better educated and high-flying kinsmen.